Scottish-Tech-Army/ggs-frontend/README.md

 1. Run the ggs-backend server by navigating to that directory on your machine's CLI.
 Checkout the appropriate branch and run `dotnet run`.
 2. Run the ggs-frontend server by navigating to that directory on your machine's CLI in a new window/tab.
 Checkout the appropriate branch and run `npm run`.
 If the backend database has been updated you may need to use `npm run start`.
 3. Run the compile:sass script by navigating to the ggs-frontend directory on your machine's CLI in a new window/tab.
 Checkout the appropriate branch and run `compile:sass`.
 This will allow live updates to the style sheet based on instructions written in the src/scss directory.

+To view the working application, complete steps 1 and 2.
+You will be presented with a web application which can request your location information and display landmarks marked on a map.
+Touching or clicking on the markers will bring up a modal giving information about the landmarks and a button to add that location to a collection of visited places.